Identifying the organisation of electrons in matter.

 Specific projects currently underway include:

-- the electronic structure and magnetisation dynamics of single-ion dopants in solid-state crystals (see Figure 1).
+- electronic structure and magnetisation dynamics of single-ion dopants in solid-state crystals

-- the study of spin dynamics within molecules that exhibit valence delocalisation
+- study of spin dynamics within molecules that exhibit valence delocalisation

-- the determination of f-block element electronic structure and bonding
+- determination of f-block element electronic structure and bonding